icub-tech-iit/documentation/docs/upgrade_kits/realsense_holder/support.md

 ## Assembly instruction

 The RealSense holder can be mounted on the top of iCub head by replacing two side screws fixing the face cover, and in the kit are included and USB Type-C cable, screws and cable ties.
 The kit does NOT include the RealSense.
-It is recommended to replace the short cable included in the RealSense retail package with the longer one provided with the upgrade kit. <br>
+It is recommended to replace the short cable included in the RealSense retail package with the longer one provided with the upgrade kit.

 -<center> ![](img/6.PNG) </center>

-**Assembly sequence**<br>
+**Assembly sequence**

-*Perform the assembly sequence as shown in the following images.*<br>
+*Perform the assembly sequence as shown in the following images.*

 - First step, remove the two screws V4-12--_-_U5933_C from the side of the face cover as can be seen in the image.
 Set them aside, just in case you want to successively unmount the RealSense holder.
 -<center> ![](img/2.PNG) </center>